Azure/azure-sdk-for-net/CONTRIBUTING.md

   - MS internal folks, please reach out to us via our Teams channel or
   - Send an email to the Azure Developer Platform team [adpteam@microsoft.com](mailto:adpteam@microsoft.com) alias.
     - Include all interested parties from your team as well.
-    - In the message, make sure to acknowledge that the legal sign off process is complete.
+    - In the message, make sure to acknowledge that the legal sign-off process is complete.

 Once all of the above steps are met, the following process will be followed: